 In the following example, completely removing the navigation menu increased the conversion rate by 100%.

-Decreasing links and minimizing distraction in order to increase user attention to the goal of the page can increase click-throughs remarkably.
+Decreasing links and minimising distraction in order to increase user attention to the goal of the page can increase click-throughs remarkably.
 Below are example templates of a test performed on simplifying landing pages.

 Decreasing the verbosity of the heading and breaking up content into simpler bites increased signups by 91%.